Tushar Imran

 Sheikh Tushar Imran (born 10 December 1983) is a cricketer from Bangladesh who has represented his country in Test matches and One Day Internationals (ODIs).
 In January 2018 he became the first Bangladesh player to score 10,000 runs in first-class cricket.
 In November 2021, he announced his retirement from first-class and international cricket.
+Now he is a professional cricket coach.
+He was also coached Sylhet Strikers in BPL 2023 and 2025.
+He also Coached Chattogram Challengers in BPL 2024.

 Career

 Imran first hit the headlines aged just 17 when he made 131 from 106 balls in a domestic match for his side Khulna Division in 2000–01.